deors/workshop-pipelines/readme.md

 ### A.2.
 Configuring Failsafe for integration test execution

 Although Maven Surefire plugin is enabled by default, Failsafe, the Surefire twin for integration tests, is disabled by default.
 To enable Failsafe, its targets must be called explicitely or alternatively may be binded to the corresponding lifecycle goals.
-To better control its execution in the pipeline it is preferred to disable Failsafe by default:
+To better control its execution in the pipeline it is preferred to keep Failsafe disabled by default:

 ```xml
     <build>